SixArm/pitch-deck-template/README.md

 * How does an investor answer "Who should we be talking to about this"?

 * How does an investor answer "What gets you to yes to invest now"?

+### Questions for customers and prospects

+* How are you solving the problem now?

+* What is the process for you to buy now?

+* Who do you know who needs this now?

+* Can you introduce us to others now?

 ### Preparation improvements